-Running test suits sometimes involves overheads, because every time a test suit is executed, the whole environment (for example, the entire environment for applications) should be reloaded.
+Running test suits sometimes involves overheads, because every time a test suit is executed, the whole environment should be reloaded.
 You can avoid it using the Spork DRb server, which loads the environment only once.

 With the Spork DRb server running in the background, you have a choice to execute any testing script using the Spork DRb server, or locally.

 Before you start working with, make sure that plugin is installed and enabled.